yosef55902-sketch/AI-Diploma-Program/Course 04/unit3-classification/quizzes/quiz_03.md

 - C) The precision of the model
 - D) The recall of the model

-**Answer:** B

 ---

 ## Answer Key | مفتاح الإجابات

-1. A - Regression predicts continuous values, classification predicts categories
-2. B - Logistic Regression
-3. B - They are easy to interpret and visualize
-4. A - The best decision boundary that maximizes the margin
-5. A - The proportion of correctly classified instances
-6. B - The proportion of positive predictions that are correct
-7. C - The proportion of actual positives that are correctly identified
-8. D - The harmonic mean of precision and recall
-9. B - Correctly predicted positive cases
-10. B - The model's ability to distinguish between classes

 ---